CosmoStat/wf-psf/docs/source/configuration.md

 (training_config)=
 ## Training Configuration

 The file [training_config.yaml](https://github.com/CosmoStat/wf-psf/blob/dummy_main/config/training_config.yaml) is used to configure the settings for the training pipeline task.
 The first line contains the parent key `training`.
-All the following keys will treated as values of the `training` key.
+All of the following child keys are treated as values of the `training` key.
 Above each child key a description is provided.
 Below is a short-hand example of this:

 ```
 training: